tommy351/kosko/website/docs/components.md

 ### Nested Manifests

 :::info
-This feature is added in v1.0.0.
+This feature is available since v1.0.0.
 :::

 Arrays and functions in components are flattened.
 This is useful for reusing manifests across different components.